-When looking for a property, there’s things you can compromise on.
+When looking for a property, there are things you can compromise on.
 But one thing you can’t change is the location of your property.

-When it comes to location, there’s some things you need to consider to make sure you find the area that’s right for you.
+When it comes to location, there are some things you need to consider when it comes to finding the area that’s right for you.

-You might not even have kids yet.
-But do plan to have them in the future?
+You might not have thought about children yet, but do you plan to have them in the future?

-Deciding where you want to send your children is a major life decision.
+Deciding where you want to send your children to school is a major life decision.
 Some parents will even choose where they want to live based on school catchment areas alone.

 If you plan on staying in your property for years, it’s a good idea to look at the Ofsted ratings of nearby schools to see if you'd be happy sending your kids there.

-When talking to people about a new area, everyone will have their own opinions of what makes a nice place to live.
-What’s seen as a dodgy area to some, might be seen as ‘up and coming’ to others.
+When talking to people about a new area, everyone will have a different opinion of what makes somewhere a nice place to live.
+What’s seen as a dodgy area to some might be seen as up and coming to others.

 Make sure you do your own research.
-Most of the UK's police forces provide information online that allows you to view recorded crimes in an area.
-You might want to look out for things like burglary, anti-social behaviour and other more serious offences.
+Most police forces provide information online that allows you to view recorded crimes in an area.
+You might want to look out for things such as burglary, anti-social behaviour and other more serious offences.

-You can check the Environment Agency for reports on whether or not the area you’re interested in buying a new home is at risk.
-Or check the Environment Protection Agency if you’re in Scotland.
+You can check with the government’s website for reports on whether the area where you’re interested in buying a new home is at risk.

-You might fall in love with a property over its amazing views.
+You might fall in love with a property because of its amazing views.
 But could that view be blocked by a new housing development in a few years?

 The local council has publicly available information on planning applications.
 Find out what’s planned in the area before you start looking.

-Be careful if of falling in love with a home that's miles from your current job.
+Be careful of falling in love with a home that's miles away from your current job.

 Do you know how long it will take you to get to work?
-An hour drive on a weekend could double in length at rush hour.
+An hour’s drive at the weekend could become two hours during rush hour.

-If you plan to travel by train, have you factored in the costs of a season ticket?
+If you plan to travel by train, have you factored in the cost of a season ticket?
 Will it affect whether you can afford to live in your new home?